stylersnico/abyssproject-wiki/en/proxmox/proxmox-with-one-public-ip.md

 Here we will create a script to open ports needed on the VMs.

-Here, the port 80 will be open in both IPv4 and IPv6 by redirecting to the IP **.104**.
+The port 80 will be open in both IPv4 and IPv6 by redirecting to the IP **.104**.

 Create this script for your configuration: